saptab/modern-distributed-computing-with-AI-Agents/static_files/syllabus_markdown.md

 ## Course Assignments and Exams
 - Assignments will be ensuring the class topic coverage in code as well as theory
 - Students will agree to the academic integrity policy, following class AI policy and University policy

+## Assignment Deadlines

+- Coding assignments are typically due weekly.
+However, due to the Fall Semester Break, Coding Assignment 1 will be due in two weeks on September 29.
+- All assignment deadlines are listed in the course schedule and will also be posted on Brightspace.

+### Course Projects

+- Detailed project assignments will be announced on September 17.
+- Project assignments will be staggered throughout the semester.

+### Late Submission Policy

+- Late assignments will incur a penalty of 10 points per day.
+- Assignments submitted more than 10 days after the deadline will receive a grade of zero.

+### Assignment Submission Recommendations

+- Start assignments early to allow time for questions or clarifications.
+- For assistance, contact the instructor by email, attend office hours, or ask questions in class.

 ## Course Projects
 (Detailed project assignments to be shared on September 17, staggered assignments)